NET WORTH: Unknown

-KL FELICITAS FOUNDATION: In 2000, Kleissner and Lisa founded the KL Felicitas Foundation which focuses on impact investing through grants and investments, as well as "information sharing with peers and capacity building programs for investors, entrepreneurs and intermediaries."
+KL FELICITAS FOUNDATION: In 2000, Kleissner and Lisa founded the KL Felicitas Foundation which prioritizes impact investing through grants and investments, as well as "information sharing with peers and capacity building programs for investors, entrepreneurs and intermediaries."
 Grantmaking is only one component of this charity's work, and grants are typically made alongside investment support to early-stage enterprises that "require some subsidy or capacity building assistance in preparation for scaling social impact."

 The foundation is also interested in advancing its impact investment strategy mission.
-One of the ways the foundation aims to achieve this is through Toniic and the Toniic Institute, whose mission is to " is to make relevant original knowledge and materials available for impact investors in order to broaden the field of impact investing and deepen understanding amongst impact investors and social entrepreneurs."
+One of the ways the foundation seeks to achieve this is through Toniic and the Toniic Institute, whose mission is to " is to make relevant original knowledge and materials available for impact investors in order to broaden the field of impact investing and deepen understanding amongst impact investors and social entrepreneurs."